SUNET/docker-edusign-app/README-nocompose.rst

-Caveat emptor: We do not aim here to have a fully functional edusign-app deployment, since that would require establishing trust with some SAML environment with which the edusign API has also established trust.
-The aim here is to have the flask app running, and the nginx reaching it to pull requests from it.
+Caveat emptor: We do not aim here to have a fully functional edusign-app deployment, since that would require establishing trust with some SAML environment with which the signservice integration API has also established trust.
+The aim here is to have the flask app running behind an nginx.

-So these instructions should reach a point at which we only need to (a) properly configure communication of the flask app with a deployment of the edusign API, (b) configure Shibboleth SP to integrate in the same SAML environment the API is integrated with, (c) configure properly the flask app access to a mail server, and (d) perhaps change the storage and metadata db settings to use S3 and Redis.
+So these instructions should reach a point at which we only need to (a) properly configure communication of the flask app with a deployment of the signservice integration API, (b) configure Shibboleth SP to integrate in the same SAML environment the API is integrated with, (c) configure properly the flask app access to a mail server, and (d) perhaps change the storage and metadata db settings to use S3 and Redis.

 Procedure.
 ----------